asciinema/asciinema-player/README.md

 ```

 `inputOffset` source option can be used to shift fired input events in time,
-e.g. when you need them to fire earlier due audio latency etc:
+e.g. when you need them to fire earlier due to audio latency etc:

 ```javascript
 const player = AsciinemaPlayer.create({